Table of Contents

 Consumers Credit Union

 Connexus offers checking account members a variety of free services, including free online and mobile banking, bill pay, and eStatements.
-Though you have a few different options as to which checking account you’d like, all come with no minimum account balance so you don’t have to worry about being penalized for not leaving a lot of money in there.
-You also receive ATM fee rebates each month if you use a machine that’s not affiliated with Connexus.
+You have a few different options as to which checking account you’d like, all come with no minimum account balance.
+With Connexus you don’t have to worry about being penalized for not leaving a lot of money in there.

 Connexus offers above average interest rates; in fact, you can earn up to 1.75% APY on your account balance.
 You can apply for overdraft protection as a line of credit attached to your checking account, so rather than paying an overdraft fee or having your card declined when you’re checking out at a store, you essentially borrow the amount of funds you’re short on.
 The fixed APR for this service is 18%.